sthysel/pibake/README.md

-# pibake raspberry pi baker
+# Raspberry pi image baker

 This tool fetches the latest NOOBS image from source and burns it to a nominated sd-card.